robertsdotpm/scripts/README.md

 # gmail_hide_categories.user.js

-By default, Gmail movies all "promotions" (read: marketing spam) into your inbox.
+By default, Gmail moves all "promotions" (read: marketing spam) into your inbox.
 You can enable categories in settings to have tabs like "promotions", "updates", etc, however it still gives you big ugly notifications of new promotions.
 I find this to be total BS because